-The system does not have "classes" aka "professions", and does not have "skills", instead only using the appropriate attributes for any given task.
+As was stated before, the Eä RPGS Basic Rules use a six sided die for all rolls.
+The difficulty in succeeding at an attempted task is rated by using a scale from 1 (least difficult) to 10 (most difficult).
+The basic rules do not provide "classes" aka "professions", and do not provide "skills", instead only using the appropriate attributes for any given task.
 The Eä RPGS Basic Rules avoids using tables and charts as much as possible for action resolution, and uses very simple math.
-There are only four attributes to define a character.